Datolite

-The type localities are in the diabases of the Connecticut River valley and Arendal, Aust-Agder, Norway.
+The type localities are in the diabases of the Connecticut River valley and Arendal in Agder county, Norway.
 Associated minerals include prehnite, danburite, babingtonite, epidote, native copper, calcite, quartz and zeolites.
 It is common in the copper deposits of the Lake Superior region of Michigan.
 It occurs as a secondary mineral in mafic igneous rocks often filling vesicles along with zeolites in basalt.
 Unlike most localities throughout the world, the occurrence of datolite in the Lake Superior region is usually fine grained in texture and possesses colored banding.
 Much of the coloration is due to the inclusion of copper or associated minerals in progressive stages of hydrothermal precipitation.

 Botryolite is a botryoidal form of datolite.